adilahmed31/adilahmed31/README.md

 4. *IdIoT* - Identify IoT devices.
 Pipeline to parse raw traffic (pcap files) from IoT devices using PyShark. extract key characteristics and train an ml-classifier (using scikitlearn) to recognize the traffic.

 5. *SCRUBS*: Strongly-consistent Redundancy-based Utilitarian Block Store.
-This is an implementation of a distributed highly-available file system in C++ using a variety of innovative techniques - piggybacking, handshake protocol etc. to achieve strong consistency with high performance.
+This is an implementation of a distributed highly-available file system in C++ using a variety of innovative (debatable) techniques - piggybacking, handshake protocol etc. to achieve strong consistency with high performance.
 See slide.pdf and report.pdf!

 6. *739-p2c*: A file-system built on FUSE that allows a user to pick multiple modes with different performance and consistency guarantees.